Oh hiya! Welcome to Scotland’s capital, Edinburgh.

 Take that extra 5-minute walk to see St Mungo himself sprayed on the end gable (not the official name of this street art mural).

-For a real culture shock head to the charming Alpen Lodge (25A Hope St).
-Banging jukebox and live music at the weekends, if you can squeeze in.
+For a real culture shock, head to the charming Alpen Lodge (25A Hope St) for its banging jukebox and live music at the weekends, if you can squeeze in.

 Sticking around for the evening?
 Is it Saturday?